Christ Chapel Endowments

 The Brostrom Endowment Fund for Christ Chapel for general chapel related expenses.

 Sunday morning offerings are designated by the Apprentices or through the Chaplains' Office.
 Members of the worshipping community can bring forward a concern that they would like the offerings to be designated toward including local, national, and international concerns.
-Please speak with one of the Chaplains if you have an idea.
-In the past year, offerings were designated to:

 In the spring of 1998, St. Peter suffered a devastating tornado that caused massive destruction on campus and in the community.
 Many people lost their homes.
 Most campus buildings were relocated for the rest of that spring.
 Several buildings on campus had to be torn down or removed.